Bridgy Fed

 str

-classmethod send(obj, url, from_user=None, orig_obj_id=None, **kwargs)[source]
+classmethod send(obj, target, from_user=None, orig_obj_id=None, **kwargs)[source]

 See Protocol.send() for details.